Don't be afraid to travel, even with all those kids!

 The next day we enjoyed brunch and more sight-seeing.
 We missed the Paris Catacombs, however, which were something the older kids really had their heart set on.
 My regret is that we didn’t buy tickets in advance.
 That night, the kids were relieved when we took an Uber to the Christmas Market outside of the city.
 The kids tried (and enjoyed!) escargots before we inhaled a box of beautiful macaroons.
 We visited Santa and bought a few souvenirs before leaving the festivities to return home before our early morning train ride to London.

+All the macaron flavors you could imagine!
 Lessons learned in Paris:

 Buy a durable, compactable, travel stroller before the trip like your husband suggests (and not in a Paris mall on the second day of the trip because your toddler refused to walk and your arms were burning from carrying a 50-pound child across the city!)